 Indigenous people have struggled by comparison.
 Notably, local Asian Americans frequently come from subgroups that have experienced a higher level of discrimination and are often lower-performing than Asian-American populations elsewhere in the state.
-With that said, in many counties the presence of large numbers of low-income Whites reduces the size of race-based disparities-though of course this is not a model for reducing racial disparities that is to anyone's benefit.
+With that said, in many counties the presence of large numbers of low-income Whites reduces the size of race-based disparities-though of course this is not a model for reducing one's benefit.